How To Write An A+ Website Design Brief

 Who is the target audience?

 It’s worthwhile breaking down the demographics of the main users and target market your website serves.
-It’s useful to break down your target market and target audience.
 Even passing on basic Google Analytics data to your designer will be helpful.
+Sharing the answers to these questions will give your designers more context on your target audience:

 We prefer to attach a persona template to ensure the designer keeps the audience in front of mind.